MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     this.dialogState = this.conversationState.createProperty('DialogState');
     ```

-    This is where we create the dialog state property accessor that will store state for the dialog stack.
+    This is where you create the dialog state property accessor that will store state for the dialog stack.

 1. In the constructor, update the `onMessage` handler and add an `onDialog` handler.